mayerrn/two_phase_streaming/README.md

 # Two-Phase Partitioner

 The implementation of Two-Phase Streaming, an out-of-core edge partitioner.
+The work is published at IEEE ICDE 2022:

+Ruben Mayer, Kamil Orujzade, and Hans-Arno Jacobsen.
+“Out-of-Core Edge Partitioning at Linear Run-Time”.
+In Proceedings of the 2022 IEEE 38th International Conference on Data Engineering (ICDE ‘22).
+14 pages.

 In this repo, we also implemented the below methods and a tool in C++.
 * High Degrees Replicated First (HDRF) - Based on the following [publication](http://midlab.diag.uniroma1.it/articoli/PQDKI15CIKM.pdf): F. Petroni, L. Querzoni, G. Iacoboni, K. Daudjee and S. Kamali: "Hdrf: Efficient stream-based partitioning for power-law graphs".
 CIKM, 2015.